ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 # Stored Procedures
 Stored Procedures, much like functions, are created once and can be executed many times.
 They are created with the ```CREATE PROCEDURE``` command and are executed with the ```CALL``` command.
 Stored Procedures in Snowflake return a single value, and while ```SELECT``` statements can be executed inside a procedure, the results must be used within the stored procedure or narrowed down to a single value to be returned.

-In addition, Snowflake Stored Procedures use JavaScript and in most cases, SQL.
+Snowflake Stored Procedures use JavaScript and in most cases, SQL.
 JavaScript provides the branching and looping while SQL is executed by calling functions from the [Snowflake Stored Procedure API](https://docs.snowflake.net/manuals/sql-reference/stored-procedures-api.html).

 ## The Benefits of Stored Procedures
 Stored Procedures allow procedural logic and error handling.
-They also allow for the dynamic execution of SQL Statements, and allow you to write code that executes with the privileges of the role which owns the procedure, rather than the privileges of the role which runs the procedure.
+They also allow for the dynamic execution of SQL Statements and allow you to write code that executes with the privileges of the role which owns the procedure, rather than the privileges of the role which runs the procedure.

-## Differences Between Stored Procedures and UDFs
+## Differences Between Stored Procedures and User-Defined Functions
 * Stored Procedures are called as independent statements rather than a part of a statement.
 ```plsql
 CALL procedure_1(argument_1); -- Stored Procedure Call